Mag.art.

 Fausto Tuscano

-Fausto Tuscano has been a teacher since 1997, a board member since 2001 and co-editor of the cultural program at the Società Dante Alighieri Salzburg since 2011.
-He has taught the Italian course at the Mozarteum Summer Academy since 2015, and the main areas of his research and teaching activity are the evolution of the human voice, the musical content of poetic language, rhythm and meter of Italian musical poetry, and music and singing in language teaching.
+Fausto Tuscano has been active as a pedagogue since 1997, teaching Italian at the Mozarteum University Voice Department.
+He has been a board member of the Società Dante Alighieri Salzburg since 2001 and co-editor of its cultural programme since 2011.
+Since 2015, he has taught the Italian course at the Mozarteum Summer Academy.
+His teaching and research focus on the evolution of the human voice, the musicality of poetic language, the rhythm and metre of Italian verse, and the role of music and singing in language acquisition.